alixabahena/SIMS/README.md

 		For this project we used the Github extension alongside Visual Studio 2015.
 		The extension helped us collaborate with one another in an efficient manner by letting each of us work on the project collaboratively.

 		-This can be installed from Tools - > Extensions and Updates area of Visual Studio 2015.
-Search for "github" and the first result is the one that you want.
+		-Search for "github" and the first result is the one that you want.
 		-Restart VS 2015
 		-You can clone, commit, push, branch and perform most git functions through Visual Studio now!